Elnaril/uniswap-universal-router-decoder/.github/ISSUE_TEMPLATE/issue-and-bug-report.md

 **Describe the issue or bug**
 A clear and concise description of what the issue or bug is.

+**Formatting**
+If you paste/write some code, make sure it is correctly formatted.
+If relevant, consider formatting any output for better readability.

 **Expected behavior**
 A clear and concise description of what you expected to happen.